 “Reframing Disability is all about starting a real and honest conversation between people with lived experience of disability and the charities and other organisations that support them on the one hand, and the media and creative industry on the other.
 We want to bring these two groups together with the aim of creating better representation and increased access for disabled people.”

 If you are a disabled subject matter expert, please consider signing up to our database.

 We’re looking for disabled people with expertise across a wide range of subjects from politics, economy, business, health, science to arts and sport.

-So if you – or someone you know – is an expert on anything and everything from Brexit to turtle conservation in the Galapagos, from climate change to HS2, and from the coronavirus to coin collecting, please sign up to join our mailing list.
+So if you – or someone you know – is an expert on anything and everything from Brexit to turtle conservation in the Galapagos, from climate change to HS2, and from the coronavirus to coin collecting, and also disabled please sign up to join our mailing list.

 Get in touch

 If you have any questions about the programme, please contact our Programme Manager, Chris Pike, on email@example.com.

 More about the programme